Iwasawa Main Conjecture for Rankin-Selberg p-adic L-functions: Siegel-Eisenstein Series and Pullback

+Note that we have used $\pi(g_1)\varphi_\mathcal{D}$ in the place of $\varphi_\mathcal{D}$ in \ref{KlinEi}, and there is a normalization factor appearing in the $p$-adic Klingen section here. \end{proposition} \begin{proof} It is a straightforward consequence of Shimura's pullback formula, and our local pullback computations in previous sections. \end{proof}

-where the $s_v$ above is the order of the conductor of $\vartheta$ at $v$ and $t_v$ is the order of the conductor of $\pi$ at $v$.
-Define $\varphi=\prod_v\varphi_v=\pi(g_1)f_\vartheta$ for some $g_1$ defined in section \ref{7}.
-We record the following easy lemma, which explains the motivation for the definition of $f_\Sigma$. \begin{lemma} Consider the model for the unramified principal series representation Let $f_{ur}$ be the constant function $1$, $f_0$ be the function supported and takes value $1$ on $K_1$ for $K_1=\{ |\varpi_v|c\}$.
-Then \end{lemma} \underline{Fourier-Jacobi Coefficients} \begin{proposition} The Fourier-Jacobi coefficient for $\beta=1$ at $[1]$ is given by:
+We record the following easy lemma, which explains the motivation for the definition of $f_\Sigma$: to pick up a certain Iwahori-invariant vector from the unramified representation $\pi_v$ for $v\in \Sigma\backslash \{v, v|N\}$. \begin{lemma} Consider the model for the unramified principal series representation Let $f_{ur}$ be the constant function $1$ on $K_v$, $f_0$ be the function supported and takes value $1$ on $K_1$ for $K_1=\{ ,\varpi_v|c\}$.
+Then \end{lemma} \underline{Fourier-Jacobi Coefficients} \begin{proposition} The Fourier-Jacobi coefficient for $\beta=1$ is given by: